Luigi Pirandello: Family disaster

 The year 1903 was fundamental to the life of Pirandello.
 The flooding of the sulphur mines of Aragona, in which his father Stefano had invested not only an enormous amount of his own capital but also Antonietta's dowry, precipitated the financial collapse of the family.
 Antonietta, after opening and reading the letter announcing the catastrophe, entered into a state of semi-catatonia and underwent such a psychological shock that her mental balance remained profoundly and irremediably shaken.

 Pirandello, who had initially harboured thoughts of suicide, attempted to remedy the situation as best he could by increasing the number of his lessons in both Italian and German and asking for compensation from the magazines to which he had freely given away his writings and collaborations.
 In the magazine New Anthology, directed by G. Cena, meanwhile, the novel which Pirandello had been writing while in this horrible situation (watching over his mentally ill wife at night after an entire day spent at work) began appearing in episodes.
 The title was Il Fu Mattia Pascal (The Late Mattia Pascal).
 This novel contains many autobiographical elements that have been fantastically re-elaborated.
 It was an immediate and resounding success.
 Translated into German in 1905, this novel paved the way to the notoriety and fame which allowed Pirandello to publish with the more important firms such as Treves, with whom he published, in 1906, another collection of novellas Erma Bifronte.
 In 1908 he published a volume of essays entitled Arte e Scienza and the important essay L'Umorismo, in which he initiated the legendary debate with Benedetto Croce that would continue with increasing bitterness and venom on both sides for many years.

-In 1905 he took his wife to stay in Chianciano Terme together with their children where they stay there for two months in what the writer called the village nestled on the windy hill right in opposite the Collegiata.
-Two short stories contained in the book Short stories for a year are coveted in this country: Bitter water and Pallino and Mimì.
+In 1905 he took his wife to stay in Chianciano Terme together with their children where they stayed for two months in what the writer described as "the village nestled on the windy hill just opposite the Collegiata".
+Two short stories contained in the book Short Stories for a Year are set in this town: "Bitter Water" and "Pallino and Mimì".